agrwl-prankit/learningReact/README.md

 - Fetch and store user input and output list and conditional content
 - Sharing State Across Components
 - two-way data binding

+## ReactArt React Project

+### Introduction

+This project is a simple implementation of how to style react components.
+The primary purpose of this project is to learn and apply various React concepts, including static styles, dynamic styles, styling with vanilla css and tailwind css, and more.

+### Concepts Covered

+- Styling with vanilla css
+- Scoping styles with css modules
+- Css-in-js styling with styles components
+- Styling with tailwind css
+- Static and dynamic styles